Challenging a workforce

+From how to wash your hands correctly to where to dispose of rubbish, NHS staff are bombarded by messages, rules and advice every day.
 So when we were asked to create a campaign promoting sustainability in healthcare, we knew it had to be distinct to cut through the noise.

-Care Without Carbon is a management strategy designed to make healthcare financially, environmentally and socially sustainable, developed at Sussex Community NHS Foundation Trust.
-When we met Will Clark and his team, they already had a logo, look and feel.
-But they needed a striking way to help staff understand the approach and inspire them to get involved.
+Care Without Carbon is Sussex Community NHS Trust’s new strategy to make healthcare more financially, environmentally and socially sustainable — and, ultimately, carbon neutral.
+When we met with the project team, they already had a logo, look and feel.
+But they needed a straightforward way to help staff understand the approach and inspire them to get involved.
 We had a tricky audience to reach.

 These are dedicated people who already give their heart and soul at work every day — and we were asking them to do something extra.
-They aren’t all based in hospitals or offices either.
-Many of the 4,500 staff are on the road much of the time, making home and clinic visits.
+They aren’t all based in hospitals or offices, either.
+Many of the 4,500 staff are on the road much of the time, doing home and clinic visits.

 Pledges are a simple way to get busy people to commit to an action.
 So we built on this idea and created a concept based around ‘dares’.

 We started with a workshop for Trust staff already engaged in environmental action.
 We asked them to review a few previous internal campaigns, to help us get a feel for what kinds of messages made people take notice.